 Steven Mark Kohn

-In 1989 a new collaboration began with noted psychotherapist Belleruth Naparstek, a pioneer in the field of Guided Imagery, a meditative exercise that engages the mind in the healing process.
-Steve began underscoring Belleruth’s Health Journeys imagery narrations, and has to date, scored over 50 titles, with topics ranging from losing weight to coping with death.
+In 1989, a tip from a poker buddy led to an introduction to noted psychotherapist Belleruth Naparstek, a pioneer in the field of Guided Imagery, a meditative exercise that engages the mind in the healing process.
+Steve began underscoring Belleruth’s Health Journeys imagery narrations, and has to date, scored over 50 titles, with topics ranging from losing weight to preparing for surgery.
 Health Journeys CDs are now distributed to patients in hospitals and clinics across the country.
 So far over two million copies have been sold worldwide, including translations into Spanish and Hebrew.
 Three of Steve’s music-only CDs have been released as well: Music from Health Journeys, Inward Journey and most recently, Meditative Reflections.

 In the late 1990’s opportunity knocked yet again, as he was invited to join the faculty of the Cleveland Institute of Music as director of the electronic music studio.
 Steve was given free rein to design and build the studio and write the course textbook, a task he enjoyed immensely.
 Many of his students have embraced electronic music production as an integral part of their creative lives and some have gone on to graduate programs in film scoring and careers as teachers and professional film and game composers.

-Also in the late 1990s, Steve decided to focus on the writing of Art Songs, with the intent to fuse folk, classical and theatrical elements, and has, to date, created a small catalogue, published by Glendower Jones of Classical Vocal Reprints.
-David Daniels and Martin Katz premiered the first of his three-volume collection of American folk-song arrangements in Carnegie Hall.
-Since then, they have been performed all over the world by hundreds of artists, including Dean Southern, Peter Halverson, Michael Sylvester, Paul Rowe and Andrew Garland, with the latter recording the whole set for Azica records in 2008 on a disk entitled On the Other Shore (with the wonderful pianist Donna Loewy).
+Also in the late 1990s, Steve decided to focus on the writing of Art Songs, with the intent to fuse folk, classical and theatrical elements, and has, to date, created a small catalogue, published by E. C. Schirmer.
+The first of his three-volume collection of American folk-song arrangements was premiered in Carnegie Hall.
+Since then, they have been performed all over the world by hundreds of artists, including Benjamin Appl, Dean Southern, Peter Halverson, Eugene Villanueva, Michael Sylvester, Richard Ollarsaba, Joshua Dennis, William Powers, Paul Rowe, Stephen Brennfleck, Brian Keith Johnson, Will Liverman and Andrew Garland, with the latter recording the whole set in 2008 on a disk entitled On the Other Shore (with the wonderful pianist Donna Loewy).
 Several of Steve’s folk song arrangements are included in the NPR radio series Song of America, hosted by Thomas Hampson.
-His Hymn for String Orchestra (publ. by Carl Fischer) has been recorded by the San Jose Chamber Orchestra under the baton of Barbara Day Turner, and he was selected to compose the fanfare for the dedication of the Cleveland Institute of Music’s beautiful Mixon Recital Hall, which opened in November of 2007.
+His Hymn for String Orchestra has been recorded by the San Jose Chamber Orchestra under the baton of Barbara Day Turner, and he was selected to compose the fanfare for the dedication of the Cleveland Institute of Music’s beautiful Mixon Recital Hall, which opened in November of 2007.

 In the catch-all department, he has dabbled in independent short film production with his brother, animator Justin Kohn.
 Together, they have made three edgy and irreverent little films; Bugfeast, Lord J’s Wild West Daredevil Show and How’s My Driving?, which have made the film festival rounds and even garnered a few awards, including a silver medal at the Philadelphia International Film Festival and “Best of Ohio” at the Ohio Independent Film Festival, while entertaining and offending people in about equal numbers.
 He has created an educational presentation called Music in Movies, through The Cleveland Institute of Music’s distance learning program, which introduces elementary school children all over the country to film music in a fun and interactive way.
-He occasionally finds time to play the piano, performing with tenor David Gilson through Cleveland’s Access To the Arts, or banging out classic rock and roll with a group of middle-aged friends who cheekily call themselves The Lords of Russell (Russell is a neighboring township).
+He has kept his piano chops up by performing with tenor David Gilson through Cleveland’s Access To the Arts, and banging out classic rock and roll with a group of middle-aged friends who cheekily call themselves The Lords of Russell (Russell is a neighboring township).

 Steven Mark Kohn has worn several different creative hats.
 As a composer, he has written music for films (ABC, PBS and The Disney Channel), commercials (Wheaties, BP, Arby’s and others), industrial shows (Volvo, Matrix and GTE), guided imagery CDs (The Health Journey’s catalogue) and many art songs, which have been performed by artists around the world.
-He has written lyrics (with composer Craig Bohmler) for three musicals, including The Quiltmaker’s Gift, a perennial holiday favorite.
-He has written many other lyrics for pop, commercial and theater songs, as well as original libretti for two stage works.
-He is on the composition faculty of the Cleveland Institute of Music as director of the electronic music studio.
+He has written lyrics (with composer Craig Bohmler) for four musicals and two operas.
+For 21 years he served on the composition faculty of the Cleveland Institute of Music as director of the electronic music studio.

-Steven Mark Kohn enjoys reading, afternoon naps, walks in the woods, solving kenken, sudoku and NY Times Sunday crossword puzzles and watching his son play baseball.
+Steven Mark Kohn enjoys reading, swimming, afternoon naps, walks in the woods, solving kenken, sudoku and NY Times Sunday crossword puzzles and watching Cleveland Guardians (formerly the Indians) baseball.
 When not engaged in those activities, he is a musician.